MontaineHOA/CCnR/03_easements.md

-Energy, and Sammamish Plateau Water and Sewer D1stnct and their respective successors and assigns, under and upon the exterior ( 1 0) feet, or as shown hereon, parallel with and ad1oming the frontage of all streets dedicated as part of this Plat, of all Lots and Tracts, except Tracts U and W , m which to install, lay, construct, renew, operate and maintain water system faciht1es, sewer system fac1lit1es, minor sidewalk improvements constructed around mailbox stands, private storm sewer fac11it1es, underground conduits, mains, cables, and wires with necessary faciht1es and other equipment for the purpose of serving this
+Energy, and Sammamish Plateau Water and Sewer D1stnct and their respective successors and assigns, under and upon the exterior ( 1 0) feet, or as shown hereon, parallel with and ad1oming the frontage of all streets dedicated as part of this Plat, of all Lots and Tracts, except Tracts U and W , in which to install, lay, construct, renew, operate and maintain water system faciht1es, sewer system fac1lit1es, minor sidewalk improvements constructed around mailbox stands, private storm sewer fac11it1es, underground conduits, mains, cables, and wires with necessary faciht1es and other equipment for the purpose of serving this